 MANDATORY STATEMENT: This report contains very important information about your drinking water.
 Translate it, or speak with someone who understands it.
-(Este informe contiene informacion muy importante sobre su agua de beber.
-Traduzcalo o hable con alguien que lo entienda dien.)
+(Este informe contiene informacion importante acerca de su agua potable.
+Haga que alguien lo traduzca para usted, o hable con alguien que lo entienda.)

-One of the federal Safe Drinking Water Act Amendments of 1996 is a right-to-know requirement.
+One of the Federal Safe Drinking Water Act Amendments of 1996 is a right-to-know requirement.
 The Environmental Protection Agency published the final Consumer Confidence Report rule on August 19, 1998 to satisfy this amendment.
-Until the Pennsylvania Department of Environmental Protection has a similar regulation in place, community water systems must comply with the federal EPA regulations.
-This report is a summary of the analysis results of water samples that were obtained from the Martinsburg system for the 2013 reporting year.
+Until the Pennsylvania Department of Environmental Protection (PA DEP) has a similar regulation in place, community water systems must comply with the Federal EPA regulations.
+This report is a summary from analysis results of water samples that were obtained from the Martinsburg system for the 2018 reporting year.
 Some people may be more vulnerable to contaminants in drinking water than the general population.
-Immuno-compromised persons such as persons with cancer undergoing chemotherapy, persons who have undergone organ transplants, people with HIV/AIDS or other immune system disorders, some elderly, and infants can be particularly at risk from infections.
+An Immuno-compromised person, such as persons with cancer undergoing chemotherapy, persons who have undergone organ transplants, people with HIV/AIDS or other immune system disorders, some elderly, and infants, can be particularly at risk.
 These people should seek advice about all drinking water from their health care providers.
-EPA and Center for Disease Control guidelines on appropriate means to lessen the risk of infection by cryptosporidium and other microbiological contaminants are available from the Safe Drinking Water Hotline (1-800-426-4791).
+All sources of drinking water are subject to potential contamination by constituents that are naturally occurring or man-made.
+Those constituents can be microbes, organic or inorganic chemicals or radioactive materials.
+All drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
+The presence of contaminants does not necessarily indicate that the water poses a health risk.
+More information about contaminants and potential health effects can be obtained by calling the Environmental Protection Agency's Safe Water Hotline at 1-800-426-4791.

-If you have any questions about this report or concerning your water service, please contact Randy Stoltz at the Martinsburg Municipal Building, 110 South Walnut Street, Martinsburg, PA 16662.
-Phone 793-3213.
-The regularly scheduled meetings of the Martinsburg Municipal Authority are held the Third Thursday at 7:00 pm of each odd numbered month in the Martinsburg Municipal Building located at 110 South Walnut Street, Martinsburg, PA.
+If you have questions about this report or concerning your water service, please contact Richard Brantner Jr. at the Martinsburg Municipal Building, 110 South Walnut Street, Martinsburg, PA 16662, by phone at 793-3213.
+The regularly scheduled meetings of the Martinsburg Municipal Authority are held on the Third Thursday of each odd numbered month at 7:00 pm in the Martinsburg Municipal Building located at 110 South Walnut Street, Martinsburg, PA.

 The Martinsburg Municipal Authority routinely monitors for contaminants in your drinking water according to federal and state laws.
-The following table shows the results of our monitoring for the period of January 1 to December 31, 2013.
+The following table shows the results of our monitoring for the period of January 1 to December 31, 2019.
 The State allows us to monitor for some contaminants less than once per year because the concentrations of these contaminants do not change frequently.
 Some of our data is from prior years in accordance with the Safe Drinking Water Act.
 These dates have been noted on the sampling results table.

-The Municipal Authority is currently drawing its water from the Wineland Well Field consisting of one well located just east of the Borough of Martinsburg and the Hershberger Well located at 208 South Walnut Street.
-Both of these wells have been classified by the Department of Environmental Protection as ground water sources.
-The Authority also maintains the Lock Mountain Reservoir for use as an emergency reserve source.
-In 2013 the average daily water flow into our system was 296,608 gallons.
+The Municipal Authority is currently drawing its water from the Wineland Well Field consisting of three wells located just east of the Borough of Martinsburg and the Hershberger Well located on South Walnut Street.
+All of these wells have been classified by the PA DEP as ground water sources.
+In 2019 the average daily water flow into our system was 324,994 gallons per day.